bcvsolutions/idm-module-archetype/README.md

 **Minimalistic example:**

-Archetype is placed in public maven repository - latest version is used by default.
+Archetype is placed in public maven repository - latest IdM version is used by default, Dojo module is generated.

 ```
 $ mvn archetype:generate \